Nangak Tamboree Wildlife Sanctuary research projects

-La Trobe University has shown a strong commitment to the conservation and protection of indigenous animals and plants through their continued management of the La Trobe Wildlife Sanctuary.
-Over the 50 years of management, a considerable amount of research has been conducted.
-Some of the more recent research and practical investigations have been:
+La Trobe University has shown a strong commitment to the conservation and protection of indigenous animals and plants through their continued management of the Sanctuary.

 - aquatic macroinvertebrate comparisons between wetlands with and without mosquito fish

 - behaviour and time budgeting of the Michrochiropteran species, Gould's wattle bat (Chalinolobus gouldii), within artificial roost sites

 - Mycorrhizal associations of Danthonia species and their effect on plant growth.

 The aim of this study is to understand the reproductive ecology of an urban adapter species, the Gould's wattled bat (Chalinolobus gouldii), and what makes it a successful species.

 Urban expansion is occurring rapidly worldwide, but our understanding of the effects of urbanisation on wildlife is poor.
 The success of some species in urban habitats provides invaluable insight into evolutionary and selective processes that make them successful.
 Understanding the life-history strategies around reproduction is key to understanding the drivers associated with a species success in changing environments.
 The Gould’s wattled bat (Chalinolobus gouldii) has successfully adapted to urban environments.
 This project will build on knowledge gained through an existing monitoring program by investigating the mating system, reproductive biology and population genetic structure of Gould’s wattled bats in Melbourne.